 In the town of Langkazi in the southern part of Tibet, a 15,000 m3 Pit Thermal Energy Storage (PTES) enables storing of excess solar heat covering more than 90% of the city’s annual heating needs.

-The PTES is able to store 700 MWh heat.
+With a capacity of 17.5 MWt, the PTES is able to store 700 MWh heat.
 Combined, the solar plant and PTES cover more than 90% of the district heating plant’s annual heat production.
 A 3MW electrical boiler serves as backup energy supplier and is responsible for supplying the remaining 10%.

 The project was developed and installed by Arcon-Sunmark Large-Scale Solar Systems Integration Co., Ltd, which was established as a joint-venture between Chinese Jiangsu Sunrain and Danish Arcon-Sunmark.
 In June 2020, Aalborg CSP acquired all know-how and intellectual properties related to the PTES technology from Arcon-Sunmark.